FDA Approves COVID-19 Vaccines for Patients 65 Years and Older

 In May 2025, the FDA’s Vaccines and Related Biological Products Advisory Committee met to recommend the 2025-2026 formulations for COVID-19 vaccines.
 They recommended a monovalent JN.1-lineage vaccine, with a preference for the LP.8.1 strain.3

-In a recent meeting for the Advisory Committee on Immunization Practices, the committee did not hold a vote on COVID-19 vaccine recommendations.
+In a recent meeting of the Advisory Committee on Immunization Practices, the committee did not hold a vote on COVID-19 vaccine recommendations.
 However, they did discuss efficacy, including that 89% of children who were eligible for the COVID-19 vaccine and were hospitalized did not receive the most recently recommended COVID-19 vaccines.5

-“The majority of children hospitalized with COVID-19 in October 2024 to March 2025 did not receive the most recently recommended COVID-19 vaccine,” Adam MacNeil, PhD, MBA, deputy branch chief for epidemiology in the CDC's Coronavirus and other Respiratory Viruses Epidemiology Branch, said in the panel.5 “Roughly 10% of children across all pediatric age groups have received their recommended COVID-19 [20]24-[20]25 dose.”
+“The majority of children hospitalized with COVID-19 in October 2024 to March 2025 did not receive the most recently recommended COVID-19 vaccine,” Adam MacNeil, PhD, MBA, deputy branch chief for epidemiology in the CDC's Coronavirus and Other Respiratory Viruses Epidemiology Branch, said in the panel.5 “Roughly 10% of children across all pediatric age groups have received their recommended COVID-19 [20]24-[20]25 dose.”

-READ MORE: Immunization Resource Center
+READ MORE:

 Ready to impress your pharmacy colleagues with the latest drug information, industry trends, and patient care tips?
-Sign up today for our free Drug Topics newsletter.
+Sign up today for our